Annenberg Classroom -

 Project - The Democracy Project is presented by PBS Kids and

 includes curriculum designed for students in grades 3-6.
 Some of the

-goals of the project are to introduce
+goals of the project are to introduce the structure and duties of the

-well as understanding how government affects our daily lives.
+affects our daily lives.

-Famous Trials, by Doug Linder (2004) - Available
+Famous Trials, by Doug Linder (2004) - Available from the

-site provides extensive resources, including striking photographs and portraits, of 35
+extensive resources, including striking photographs and portraits, of 35

-of the most famous trials in
+of the most famous trials in history.

-- "This exhibit contains extensive opportunities
+Federal Congress Project - "This exhibit contains extensive

-significance of the First Federal Congress (FFC), which, as the
+and significance of the First Federal Congress (FFC), which, as the

 exhibit explains, was a virtual "second sitting" of the Federal